 GENERAL Generator set wattage capacity is sufficient to handle maximum anticipated load.
-At least 3 feet of clearance is provided around entire genset for servicing and ventilation.
-Generator set is located in an area not subject to flooding.
-All operating personnel have read and are familiar with Operator's Manual.
-All operators have been thoroughly briefed on correct operation and exercise procedures.
-All operators have been thoroughly briefed on preventive maintenance procedures.
-All operators have read and understand all Safety Precautions in Operator's Manual.
-GENSET SUPPORT Floor, roof or earth on which the genset rests is strong enough and will not allow shifting or movement.
-Observe local codes on soil bearing capacity due to freezing and thawing.
-Generator set is properly supported and retained to approved base which is separate and inde pendent of the surface on which it sits.
-Vibration isolators are installed between base and set.
-Supporting base is large enough and is of non-combustible material - extends 12-inches all around set.
-COOLING AIR FLOW Generator set air inlet is faced into direction of strongest, prevailing winds.
-Air inlet openings are unrestricted and at least 1-1/2 times larger than air outlet area.
+At least 3 feet of clearance (or greater for housing door) is provided around entire generator set for servicing and ventilation.
+Generator set is located in an area not subject to flooding. ☐ All operating personnel have read and are familiar with Operator's Manual. ☐ All operators have been thoroughly briefed on preventive maintenance procedures.
+All operators have read and understand all Important Safety Instructions in Operator's Manual.
+GENERATOR SET SUPPORT ☐ Floor, roof or earth on which the generator set rests is strong enough and will not allow shifting or movement.
+Observe local codes on soil bearing capacity due to freezing and thawing. ☐ Generator set is properly supported and retained to approved base.
+Supporting base is large enough and is of non-combustible material - extends 6-inches all around set.
+COOLING AIR FLOW Generator set air inlet is faced into direction of strongest, prevailing winds. ☐ Air inlet openings are unrestricted and at least 1-1/2 times larger than air outlet area.
 Cooling air outlet is on downwind side of building (if not, wind barrier is constructed).
 Proper ducting material (sheet metal, canvas) is used between radiator and air outlet.
-FUEL SYSTEM Fuel tanks meet or exceed all local, state or national codes.
+FUEL SYSTEM ☐ Fuel tanks meet or exceed all Local, State or National codes.
 Fuel lines are properly installed, supported and protected against damage.
-5 Approved flexible fuel line is installed between main fuel supply line and the generator set's fuel system, near the generator set, to protect the fuel system from damage caused by vibra- tion, expansion and contraction.
-Fuel line shutoff valves are installed to prevent fuel flow in case of leaks.
+Approved flexible fuel line is installed between main fuel supply line and generator set's fuel system, near the generator set, to protect the fuel system from damage caused by vibration, expansion and contrac-☐ Fuel supply line shutoff valves are installed to prevent fuel flow in case of leaks.
 No fuel leaks are found in supply line or engine fuel system.